Matt Brown (fighter): Ultimate Fighting Championship

 Brown was expected to face Rich Attonito on June 26, 2011, at UFC on Versus 4.
 However, main card participant Martin Kampmann was forced out of his bout with John Howard with an injury and Brown was chosen as his replacement, while Attonito faced Daniel Roberts.
 Brown won the fight against Howard via unanimous decision (29–28, 29–28, and 29–28).

 Brown was expected to face British fighter John Hathaway on November 5, 2011, at UFC 138, replacing an injured Pascal Krauss.
 However, John Hathaway was forced to pull out of the bout due to an undisclosed injury and Brown was pulled from the event.
 Instead Brown faced Seth Baczynski on November 19, 2011, at UFC 139.
 He lost the fight via submission in the second round.

 Brown fought Chris Cope on February 4, 2012, at UFC 143.
 Brown won the fight via TKO in the second round.

 Brown fought prospect Stephen Thompson on April 21, 2012, at UFC 145.
 Brown handed Thompson his first professional loss via unanimous decision (30–27, 29–27, and 30–27).

 Brown faced Luis Ramos on June 22, 2012, at UFC on FX: Maynard vs. Guida, replacing an injured Matthew Riddle.
 Brown earned his third straight victory with a second-round TKO over Ramos.

 Brown next faced Mike Swick on December 8, 2012, at UFC on Fox 5.
 Despite being a slight underdog, Brown dominated on the ground in the first round, threatening with D'arce and triangle chokes.
 He eventually won the fight via knockout in the second round, capping a 4-0 year for Brown in 2012.

 Brown was expected to face Dan Hardy on April 20, 2013, at UFC on Fox 7.
 However, Hardy was forced out of the bout with an injury and replaced by Jordan Mein.
 Brown won via TKO due to punches and elbows to the body in the second round, the win also earned him his first Fight of the Night bonus award.

 Brown was expected to face Thiago Alves on August 17, 2013, at UFC Fight Night 26.
 However, Alves pulled out of the bout citing an injury and was replaced by Mike Pyle.
 Brown won via knockout due to punches in twenty nine seconds of round one.
-The win also earned Brown his first Knockout of the Night bonus award.
+The win also earned Brown his first and only Knockout of the Night bonus award.